-There are so many benefits to baby wearing that it is hard to cover them all in one handout.
+There are so many benefits to baby wearing that it is hard to cover them all.
 Here are our favorite reasons:

 Happier, Healthier, Smarter, and Safer Babies